Find Trade Colleges

 There are 69 students at Morgantown Beauty College Inc in total, 69 are full-time undergraduates.
 The school has a student-to-faculty ratio of 9 to 1.

-64% of Morgantown Beauty College Inc students take out loans to afford college costs.
+Roughly 64% of students at Morgantown Beauty College Inc take out loans to pay for college.
 The typical student loan amount is $6,018 a year.
 The school reports a student loan default rate of 1.3% which is much lower than the average rate of 10.8%!

 #17